 We do not accept credit cards.

 A non-refundable deposit of one nights fee per person is required to secure your booking, once your dates have been confirmed.

-The balance for your stay can be paid in Thai Baht upon arrival and must be paid in cash.
+The balance for your stay will be paid in Thai Baht upon arrival and must be paid in cash.

 YES.
 We require a non-refundable deposit of 6,000 baht per person that can be made on-line through the donation link on each page.
-We will hold reservation dates for ten days.
-If the Paypal deposit has not been received during that time, the date confirmation will be forfeited. > Currency Converter
+We will hold reservation dates for ten days and if the Paypal deposit has not been received after ten days the date confirmation will be forfeited. > Currency Converter

 Guests are involved in all aspects of Sanctuary life.
-Our activities are seasonal, to name a few: collecting elephant food from the jungle; maintaining herding areas; walking the elephants to grazing grounds; repairing elephant pens; scrubbing and washing the elephants; walking the elephants to swim in the river; shopping in local markets; bathing dogs; befriending village families; observing the elephants in their bathing pool; hiking with the mahouts to recover the elephants from release sites; planting trees and vegetation.
+Our activities are seasonal, to name a few: collecting elephant food from the jungle; maintaining herding areas; walking the elephants to grazing grounds; repairing elephant pens; walking the elephants to swim in the river; shopping in local markets; bathing dogs; befriending village families; observing the elephants in their bathing pool; hiking with the mahouts to recover the elephants from release sites.

-You are advised to bring sensible clothes that you don’t mind getting muddy or torn.
+You are advised to bring practical clothes that you don’t mind getting muddy or torn.
 Long trousers are best suited for the high grasses and bushes.
 Keep in mind that the Thai sun is fierce and requires protection.
 Please keep in mind that this Thai village is very conservative and modest.
 It is disrespectful to the people of the village to wear revealing clothing and having your shoulders and knees covered is appropriate.

 A stay’s recommendation: